oyranos-cms/oyranos-cms.github.io/wiki/Device_Settings.md

 -   easy accessible text format to store and handle driver informations (key/value pairs)
+-   driver identifier (which every application can eighter understand or reject the whole profile)
 -   possibly allow data blobs too, to allow compressed content

-`Graeme Gill suggested to use an magic number to identify the blob.
-This allows more secure parsing.`
+-   Graeme Gill suggested to use an magic number to identify the blob.
 -   additional part within this format to store CMM specific thing (expire date, ...)
 -   combine with ICC profiles